 interface, OSX adhered to Apple's established Human

 Interface Guidelines, and did so with pizazz.
-It has improved steadily
+It improved steadily over

-towers of download files and other wacky interface elements, along with
+towers of download files, wacky interface elements and incessant

 abandoned?
-Add iCloud and FileVault encryption to the mix, and we're
+Throw iCloud and FileVault encryption into the mix, and

-confused and frustrated clients expressing a desire to return to
+confused and frustrated clients expressing a sincere desire to return

 The iGizmo invasion